BradyBrenot/huestacean/README.md

 ## License

-Refer to the [LICENSE](LICENSE) file for license info.
+The source code for this application is licensed under the Apache License Version 2.0.
+All code should be assumed to be under this license unless stated otherwise, regardless of being tagged with the Apache 2.0 boilerplate or not.
+Refer to the [LICENSE](LICENSE) file for the text of the license and other details.

 ### Third-party licenses

 This software makes use of open source software under various licenses, which may be found in the **thirdparty/licenses** directory.

-* Qt: lgpl-3.txt, gpl-3.txt, Qt_ThirdPartySoftware_Listing.txt
-* screen_capture_lite: license-screen_capture_lite.txt
-* mbedtls and grafika: apache-2.0.txt

-This software uses Qt 5, which is licensed under the GNU Lesser General Public License v3.0.
-The text of the license can be found in [lgpl-3.txt](third_party_licenses/lgpl-3.txt).
-The corresponding source code for Qt can be found [on their website](https://www.qt.io/download), or at https://s3.us-east-2.amazonaws.com/bbrenot-thirdparty-sourcecode/qt-everywhere-src-5.10.0.tar.xz ; the end user can provide their own Qt5 and modifications by replacing the distributed Qt shared library files (Qt* .dll, .so, .dylib, etc.)
+Further details can be found at the bottom of the [LICENSE](LICENSE) file, under the text of the Apache License Version 2.0.